 The word Dopiaza literally means 'onions twice.'
 This North Indian recipe calls for onions to be used in large quantities and in two separate batches at different stages of the preparation.
 It is easy to cook, but the end results are so delicious, it tastes like you spent hours and hours lovingly preparing it.

 Okra is well-loved in India and there are numerous dishes made with it, especially in North India.
 It has a tendency to turn slimy when it's cut too much, but if you thoroughly pat dry after washing the okra and then cut off the stalk and 'tail' it does not turn as slimy.
 Bhindi Dopiaza tastes delicious with hot chapatis and a pickle.

 - 2 tsp cumin seeds

 - 3 tbsps freshly chopped coriander

-- Reduce heat to a simmer and add the cut okra.
-Cook till the okra turns soft but not mushy.
+Reduce heat to a simmer and add the cut okra.
+Cook until the okra turns soft but not mushy.
 Stir frequently.
-Bhindi Dopiaza is a dry stir fry type dish and cooks in the fluids from the vegetables, but you may need to sprinkle some water occasionally to prevent the dish from burning while it cooks.
+This is a dry stir fry type dish and cooks in the liquids released from the vegetables, but you may need to sprinkle some water occasionally to prevent the dish from burning while it cooks.
 Only do this if necessary.